zira-dev/docs/wip/product/index.md

     </div>
 </div>

-{% include productoverviewconnected.html title="The Platform for Data-Driven Lean Manufacturers." subtitle="Zira gives business and technical teams a better way to work based on holistic and actionable insights from consolidated system, people, and process data.  <br> Make your next decision better than the last." %}
+{% include productoverviewconnected.html title="The Platform for Data-Driven Lean Manufacturers." subtitle="Zira gives business and technical teams a better way to work based on holistic and actionable insights from consolidated system, people, and process data.
+Make your next decision better than the last!" %}

       # The Platform for Data-Driven Lean Manufacturers.
       ## Make your next decision better than the last.